Code-Institute-Submissions/shellym96-project1/README.md

 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) .
 The support I recieved from my fellow course members really pushed me to keep going, knowing we were doing this together.

+## Version Control / Commit Messages

+I'm fully aware that some of my commit messages are not up to standard, and that's because I was following along with the Code Institute lessons and tutorials.
+After speaking with my mentor, I now know the best practices for writing commit messages, and will proceed to use this new knowledge going forward with my future projects.